bubbafat/bubbafat.github.io/_posts/2022-03-08-migrating-from-wordpress-to-jekyll-github-pages.md

 - Convert WordPress XML to Jekyll-compatible markdown
 - Pick a Jekyll theme
 - Update DNS
+- Generate and install certificate
+- Defaulting to the blog instead of projects
 - Make changes and keep on pushing

 <h3>Export WordPress to XML</h3>